AvidThinkerArsum/flask-on-docker/README.md

 - Accessing the Application:

-Development: Navigate to http://localhost:1348/ to view the application.
+Development: Navigate to http://localhost:8080/ to view the application.
-Production: Navigate to http://localhost:1337/ to view the application through Nginx.
+Production: Navigate to http://localhost:8080/ to view the application through Nginx.

+Note: Port forwarding maybe required depending on permissions.